TheFox/docs/routeros/spanning_multiple_vlans_over_a_bridge_interface.md

 ## Conclusion

-In this setup the packets are flowing through the bridge without resistance.
+In this setup the packets are flowing through the Bridge without resistance.
 Those packets who wants to switch VLAN can be blocked by the firewall.
 In this way the VLANs can be isolated from each other.
 They will be untagged at the vlan_* interfaces, routed, and forwarded (or not) on the same or on a different vlan_* interface.